 Cacao powder gives the chocolaty flavour in this recipe.
 I always use unsweetened natural cacao powder because sweetened ones alter the taste of the final product.
 So always use 100% cacao powder when you are making hot chocolate at home, it’s better and healthier!

-I used maple syrup to sweeten my black sesame hot chocolate.
+I used maple syrup to sweeten my hot chocolate.
 Maple syrup is such a versatile sweetener, I use it all the time in my drinks, baking goods, and to drizzle on top of porridge etc. Other sweeteners you can use in this recipe are agave syrup, date syrup, coconut nectar, etc. Feel free to use your favourite sweetener in this recipe!

 Here comes the ingredient that makes this recipe so special, black tahini!
 If you don’t know what tahini is, tahini is a paste made from sesame seeds.
 There are 2 types of tahini, white tahini and black tahini.
 We are using black tahini from Kevala in this recipe to make our hot chocolate more nutritious and rich in flavour!